 Key Managerial Personnel is responsible for laying down the strategies as well as its implementation.
-They are the people who hold key positions in the Company and greater responsibility for the overall functioning of the Company including the duty to protect the interest of the stakeholders.
+They are the people who hold key positions in the Company and posses greater responsibility for the overall functioning of the Company including the duty to protect the interest of the stakeholders.

 These inclusions are in line with the global trends.
 “Company Secretary” has also been brought within the ambit of Key Managerial Personnel giving them the long-deserved recognition of a Key Managerial Personnel of the Company.
-The exclusive feature of these management roles as they are considered as a cluster of a team rather than emphasizing on a single individual.
+The exclusive feature of these management roles is that they are considered as a cluster of a team rather than emphasizing on a single individual.

 In the current write up, we have explored this concept of Key Managerial Personnel as put forth in the Companies Act, 2013 read with the relevant rules made thereunder.

-Key Managerial Personnel is defined by the Companies Act, 2013 as follows;
+Key Managerial Personnel is defined by the Companies Act, 2013 as follows:

 “Key Managerial Personnel”, in relation to a Company, means a person who holds the designation of or is appointed as:-

-- Chief Executive Officer or Managing director or Manager,
+Chief Executive Officer or Managing director or Manager,

-- Chief Financial Officer
+Chief Financial Officer

-- Whole time director
+Whole time director

-- Such other officer as may be prescribed.
+Such other officer as may be prescribed.

-- CEO: – Chief executive officer means an officer of a company, who has been designated as such by it,
+CEO: – Chief executive officer means an officer of a company, who has been designated as such by it.

-- Chief Financial officer’: – Chief financial officer means a person appointed as the Chief financial officer of a company,
+Chief Financial officer: – Chief financial officer means a person appointed as the Chief financial officer of a company.

-- Manager means a person appointed as such who is in charge of control and direction of the Board of Director and is entrusted with the substantial powers of management of the affairs of the Company and it is inclusive the position of managing director or by whatever name called.
+Manager:- means a person appointed as such who is in charge of control and direction of the Board of Director and is entrusted with the substantial powers of management of the affairs of the Company and it is inclusive the position of managing director or by whatever name called.

-- “Managing Director”: – means a person who is appointed as such by passing a resolution in general meeting, or by its Board of Directors and has the substantial power of management of the affairs of the Company.
+“Managing Director”: – means a person who is appointed as such by passing a resolution in general meeting, or by its Board of Directors and has the substantial power of management of the affairs of the Company.

-- “whole time director”: – includes a director in the whole-time employment of the Company,
+“Whole time director”: – includes a director in the whole-time employment of the Company,

 The above definitions depict that in the case of CEO and CFO, the designation is crucial to deem the person as CEO and CFO whereas in the case of MD and Manager the functions discharged or the role performed by an individual is taken as the test to deem them as the MD or Manager.
 The definition of whole time director is an inclusive definition, and CS is defined to mean a CS as per the Company Secretaries Act, 1980 who is duly appointed to perform the functions of a company secretary.

-Following Companies are needed to appoint Key Managerial Personnel mandatorily
+Following Companies are needed to appoint Key Managerial Personnel mandatorily:

-- Chief financial officer,
+Chief financial officer,

-- Managing Director, Chief Financial Officer or Manager and in their absence, a whole time director,
+Managing Director, Chief Financial Officer or Manager and in their absence, a whole time director,